Administrative Information

 - Instructor: Marshall Ball, Office Hours: TBD

 First class is Tuesday, Jan 20 at 9:30 - 10:45 PM in CIWW 312.
-Please read up to Section 1.2.4 in Chapter 1 of Cole's Theory of Computing before class to familiarize yourself with notation.
-You should be able to complete exercises 1-29 (not required to hand-in).
+Please Chapter 0 in Sipser before class, particularly Sections 0.2 and 0.3 to familiarize yourself with notation and proofs.
+You should be able to complete exercises at the end of the chapter (not required to hand-in).

 This course provides an introduction to the theory of computation.
 We will see how to mathematically model computation and how to rigorously reason about these models can and cannot do.
 Specific topics include: finite automata and regular languages; pushdown automata, context free grammars, and context free languages; Turing machines, recursive and recursively enumerable languages; P, NP, and NP-completeness.